Yolls24/The-surfing-project/README.md

-The surfing projct is a simple website made for a THO woekshop using bootstrap the surfng project is my first personal project
+The surfing project is a simple website made for a THP workshop using bootstrap the surfng project is my first personal projectin THP